cran-task-views/Epidemiology/Epidemiology.md

 https://github.com/bisaloo/Epidemiology

-## Data visualisation
+## Data visualization

-This section includes packages providing specific tools for the visualisation and exploration of epidemiological data.
+This section includes packages providing specific tools for the visualization and exploration of epidemiological data.

 -   `r pkg("epicontacts", priority = "core")`: Implements a dedicated class for